exoplatform/exo-documentation/docs/LDAP.rst

     # (Default value = every minute)
     exo.idm.externalStore.queue.processing.cronExpression=0 */1 * ? * *

-By default, user data are synced with the LDAP when the user signs in.
+By default, user data are synchronized with the LDAP when he/she signs in.
 This can be disabled by modifying this property:

 .. code-block:: jproperties